Yoga and Its Many Benefits

 - Decreased stress and anxiety.
 Yoga is well known to help calm the mind and decrease stress levels, which may also help battle problems with mood.

-Because there are so many kinds of yoga, there is a form for just about every body!
+Because there are many different forms of yoga, there is one for just about every body!
 Yoga has varying levels of physical form and function.
-For the more contemplative and meditative, there is chair yoga, gentle yoga and yin yoga.
+For the more contemplative and meditative, there is chair yoga, gentle yoga, and yin yoga.
 There is also the more intense Bikram (hot) yoga or vinyasa (movement with breath for a more moderate, flowing style).
+There's even a seated version!

 Different forms of yoga are considered appropriate for a variety of medical conditions: